Rainbow Fruit Salad

 Instructions

-- Wash and cut your fruit into similar sized pieces.
-I generally leave the blueberries whole and cut other fruits to about that size.
+- Wash and cut your fruit into similar sized pieces, leaving blueberries or other small fruit whole (as needed).
 Add all of the prepared fruits to a large bowl.

 - To make the dressing, zest and squeeze juice of two limes into a small bowl.
 Whisk in ¼ cup honey.